The care and keeping of a mean girl.

 I followed her instructions and downloaded the app.
 I picked a cute little cartoon plant and begrudgingly entered my weight and read my results.
 The plant nanny decided how much water I must drink to keep my little imaginary plant conscious alive.
 The little seedling blinked at me with trusting animated eyes and I cooed at the psychological entrapment that would force me to drink enough water to nurture the cybernetic life into a blooming dependant illusion.

 Over the next few days, I became more diligent in my pursuit of water.
 My iPhone would alert, my little make-believe Japanese succulent would bat her eyes at me, and I would drink, click, and apply “water” to my H2O conscious companion.
-I treated that animated being like royalty, then on the 4th day, a tragedy arose.
+ANd I treated that animated being like royalty, then on the 4th day, a tragedy arose.

 I lost my phone.